TrustTheVote-Project/Kylix/README.md

 3. Open `http://localhost:9000` in a browser.
 4. Run mock api `npm run start-mock-api` and browse at `http://localhost:9000/api-browser.html`

+## Demo

+In the demo, enter the following to trigger a successful response:
+Driver's License: W888444111666
+Eye Color: Blue

 ## Architecture

 **UI component library:** CMS design system